unbalancedparentheses/cryptography_in_rust_for_hackers/src/chapter_5/hash_functions.md

 # Hash functions

+## Objectives

+At the end of this chapter, the reader should:
+* Learn what a hash function is and its properties.
+* Become acquainted with different hash functions in use and their advantages and disadvantages.
+* Understand the working principles behind hash functions in current use.
+* Understand the different uses of hash functions.
+* Know different types of attacks that can be performed on hash functions.

 ## Introduction

 Hash functions are one of the most versatile tools in cryptography.
 They have many applications in signatures, integrity verification, message authentication, public key encryption, and commitments, among many others.
 For example, they can be used in storage systems or in criminal cases to detect whether a file has been modified or not.
 Git uses hashes to identify files in a repository.
 Bitcoin uses hash functions in its proof of work.